manasakani/manasakani.github.io/_teaching/2025_student_supervisions.md

 location: "Zurich, Switzerland"
 ---

 At ETH, PhD students can independently propose research projects and recruit masters students to work on them.
 These come in the form of Bachelor Thesis projects (4 months part-time), Master Semester projects (4 months part-time), and Master Thesis (6 months full-time).
-These projects are part of undergraduate/graduate curriculum.
+These projects are part of the ETH undergraduate/graduate curriculum.

 I've supervised 4 semester projects and 3 theses, two of which were awarded the ETH medals.